 This year we ditched our husbands for a lunch instead.
 In all honesty, our husbands were cramping our style.
 They would show up late from work and then insist on having only burgers, such as the foie gras burger from Opera Tavern.
 Drinks were limited to beer and conversation to complaining about work.
 Boring.

-This year’s A Taste of London happened last week.
-The weather was pretty good – occasional glimpses of sun were spotted.
+For this year’s A Taste of London, the weather was pretty good – occasional glimpses of sun were spotted.
 Definitely better than previous years where on occasion it has bucketed down with rain.
 It is an English summer after all.

 All that intermittent sunshine called for drinks!